Our services are now accessible regardless of where you live. Watch this video for more information.

-Why haven’t you found the proper treatment yet?
-While many sufferers report similar symptoms (one or more of diarrhea, constipation, abdominal pain, gas, or bloating), the root causes of those IBS symptoms can vary greatly.
-The key to finding the proper treatment is identifying the true cause of your symptom.
+What is the proper treatment for your IBS?
+While IBS sufferers report similar symptoms (one or more of abdominal pain, diarrhea, constipation, gas, or bloating), the root cause of those IBS symptoms will vary greatly (as discussed by Dr. Rajilic-Stojanavik in the American Journal of Gastroenterology).
+The key to finding the proper treatment is identifying the true cause of your symptom(s).

 A different approach to IBS Treatment that works

 IBS is a broad label covering many symptoms and many more causes.
 Most websites, and even most doctors (including gastroenterologists), will tell you that there is no cure, or they apply one treatment to all cases of IBS.
 And if that doesn’t work, then you’re SOL.

 We are specialists in treating IBS.
 We know that each patient is unique, and we know that we can’t give every patient that same treatment.
 With our highly specialized approach we can help patients discover the cause of their IBS within one month.
 You can read about patient success stories here.

 How Our Technique is Different

 First, we know that IBS is curable.
 This is key.
 If your provider doesn’t think that it can be cured, then it follows that they won’t be able to help people overcome IBS.
 We know that it can be cure because we have a long history of helping people do exactly that.

 Second, we recognize that although there are many treatments that might cure your IBS, the key is identifying which ONE is the solution that will work FOR YOU.
 Our company’s founder, a doctor who has been cured of IBS for 20 years, developed a unique process and assembled a team of IBS doctors dedicated to curing IBS.
 Our proven system has been perfected on thousands of patient since we opened nearly 15 years ago.

 See our process for treating and curing IBS in our patients

 The average time to find the cause of IBS in our patients: 30 Days